Brad Hendricks: Publications

 In 1998, Hendricks wrote an article, which was published in The Arkansas Lawyer, entitled “Barbarians at the Gate: Image, Ethics and the Unauthorized Practice of Law,” The Arkansas Lawyer, Vol. 33, No. 3 (Summer 1998).
 Of the criticisms that lawyers often articulate against other attorneys in different practice areas, Hendricks wrote:

-“We are far too quick to cast one another as some type of culprit.
-In order to effectively combat the unauthorized practice of law, it is imperative that we rid ourselves of these false and petty notions and unite as a profession.
-By recognizing that we must stand together to protect the public and ourselves from the unauthorized practice of law, we have the opportunity to have an impact on the image of attorneys, while reining in a serious and growing threat to the public and our profession.”
+“We are far too quick to blame one another instead of working together.
+To effectively combat the unauthorized practice of law, it is essential that we move beyond these unnecessary divisions and unite as a profession, by standing together to protect both the public and the legal profession from the unauthorized practice of law, we can strengthen the reputation of attorneys while addressing a serious and growing threat to the public and the integrity of our profession."

 He also articulated his concerns about the unauthorized practice of law, which is prohibited in Arkansas by Ark.
 Code Ann. § 16-22-501:

-“[U]nlicensed individuals are making inroads into virtually every segment of our profession.
+“Unlicensed individuals are making inroads into virtually every segment of our profession.
 Accounting firms are buying law firms and engaging in the practice of law.
 There are strong arguments that collection agencies have long been practicing law without a license.
 [FN1] Non-lawyers with a toll free number offer estate planning as if one need only paint by numbers in order to properly protect and distribute one's assets after death.
 Living trusts are sold by unlicensed individuals with no thought given to the anguish suffered by a family when they learn that it is unenforceable and useless.
 Non-lawyers offer to do divorce work.
 Defense attorneys seldom litigate without interference from an adjuster.
 Insurance companies reportedly are now so bold as to issue written rules to defense firms governing which functions within the firms must be performed by paralegals instead of attorneys.”

 The result, according to Hendricks, causes substantial harm to the public and to the legal profession.
 The prohibition against the unauthorized practice of law, of course, does not apply to those licensed to practice law in Arkansas, other states, or even foreign countries.

 Hendricks noted that attorneys in Arkansas are prohibited from soliciting clients directly and criticized the fact that defense farms regularly flouted this prohibition by occasionally using “direct, in-person and telephone solicitation to seek out insurance companies as the source of personal injury business.”
 If solicitation is prohibited, Hendricks opined, then it should also apply to defense firms, as well.